Narendra Modi achieves great success in COVID vaccination - ExBulletin

 The Kerala-based jihadists, along with their Pakistan-based managers, are operating in Kabul, and their next target could very well be Kashmir.
 In light of the recent repeated targeted assassinations of non-Muslims in Kashmir, the possibilities of a new jihadist terrorist insurgency in the valley cannot be ruled out.
 ISIS sleeper cells based in Kerala could move to Kashmir to advance the jihadist cause in the event of a planned insurgency.

-Pakistani Federal Minister Shah Mahmood Qureshi has publicly stated that the Taliban can wear loose dresses but have smart brains, and Interior Minister Sheikh Rashid Ahmed has claimed that the current leadership of the Taliban is moderate compared to the 1996 Taliban who publicly displayed the corpses of then Afghan President Najibullah and his brother.
+Pakistani Federal Minister Shah Mahmood Qureshi has publicly stated that the Taliban can wear loose dresses but have smart brains, and Interior Minister Sheikh Rashid Ahmed has claimed that the current leadership of the Taliban is moderated by report to the 1996 Taliban who had publicly shown the corpses. then Afghan President Najibullah and his brother.
 Once again Pakistani Prime Minister Imran Khan has denied US airspace for attacking the Taliban.

 With the rise of radical Islamic jihadist forces in India, there is also another serious security problem for Indian intelligence and counterterrorism organizations.
 According to reports, jihadist groups such as Islamic State, Al-Qaeda, Lashkar-e-Taiba, etc. increasingly use Tablighi Jamaat members as the main vehicle for the spread of religious hatred and jihadism.
 Hands of Tablighi Jamaat have already been found behind a number of terrorist and jihadist acts around the world.
 With the growth of Tablighi Jamaat in India, it is certainly of great concern for the authorities to immediately consider imposing restrictions on the activities of this organization, failing which Prime Minister Narendra Modi and his government could face to serious challenges posed by jihadist groups in India. the coming days.